-Before I became a literary agent I had no idea how much energy this profession spent being a “collections agent.”
-Recently someone asked us the following questions (use the green button to the right to ask your question!):
+Before I became a literary agent, I had no idea how much energy this profession spent being a “collections agent.”
+A while ago, someone asked me the following questions:

-What do you do, as an agent, when a publisher does not pay advances on royalties on time as per their legal contract?
+What do you do, as an agent, when a publisher does not pay advances or royalties on time as per their legal contract?

-However, there are a few possible reasons that authors should keep in mind before getting impatient with a tardy paycheck.
+Meanwhile, there are a few possible reasons authors should keep in mind before getting impatient with a tardy paycheck.

 It’s in the Mail

-Most contracts have a second advance payment due on the acceptance of a completed manuscript.
+The majority of contracts have a second advance payment due on the acceptance of a completed manuscript.
 The key word is “acceptance.”
-The is not the same as “delivery” of the manuscript.
-Instead it means the editor has to run the manuscript through its paces to determine that it is indeed the book you promised to write.
-A few publishers will not declare a book “acceptable” until the entire editorial process has been complete and the book is ready to send to the typesetters.
+This is not the same as delivery of the manuscript.
+Instead, it means the editor has to run the manuscript through its paces to determine that it is indeed the book you promised to write.
+A few publishers will not declare a book “acceptable” until the entire editorial process has been complete and the book is ready to send to the typesetter.
 This can be months after the book was originally delivered.
-(I recall one situation where a manuscript was delivered in April and the “acceptance” money did not arrive until November.}
+(I recall one situation when a manuscript was delivered in April and the “acceptance” money did not arrive until November.}

 Why is this?
-Because the publisher should be able to know that what you have written is sellable.
-There is a famous 1996 case where Random House sued actress and author Joan Collins.
-The publisher attempted to make her pay back her $1.3 million advance alleging that the manuscripts she had delivered for two books were unpublishable.
-Collins won, and kept her money, because the original contract only said that the manuscript should be ‘complete’ – not satisfactory.
-Her agent had somehow convinced the publisher to allow that language in the contract!
-I can guarantee that mistake would not be repeated today….
+Because the publisher should be able to know that what you have written is saleable.
+There is a famous case in the 90s where Random House sued actress and author Joan Collins.
+The publisher attempted to make her pay back her $1.3 million advance alleging that the manuscripts she had delivered were unpublishable.
+Collins won, and kept her money, because the original contract only said that the manuscript should be “complete,” not satisfactory or acceptable.
+Back then publishers had “complete,” not “satisfactory” in their contracts.
+I can guarantee that mistake will not be repeated today.

-Click to view a clip from the actual Joan Collins trial.
+Click to view a very long segment from the actual Joan Collins trial.

 And here is a PDF of the actual Joan Collins contract.

-In my early days as an editor I was terrible about this.
-Since I was the one who would declare a manuscript “acceptable” it was up to me to generate the payment request.
-There were a few times where I simply forgot.
+In my early days as an editor, I was terrible about doing this paperwork.
+Since I was the one who declared a manuscript “acceptable,” it was up to me to generate the payment request.
+There were a few times when I simply forgot.
 I finally got smart and delegated the task.
-Once a book was past a certain point in the editorial process, our managing editor would create the paperwork and I would sign off.
+Once a book was past a certain point in the editorial process, our managing editor created the paperwork and I signed off.
 Problem solved.
-But because of that experience I keep tabs on this for our clients.
+But because of that experience, we–along with our clients–keep tabs on payments with our clients.
 A gentle nudge is usually sufficient to get things rolling.

 For some publishers (usually much smaller ones), cash flow trouble is a reality.
-Back in the heat of the economic crunch in 2009 a publisher wrote to tell me they did not have the money to pay an “on signing” payment.
-They had been hit by huge returns and the banks were not extending credit back then.
-(Read this blog post about returns and their negative affect on the economics of publishing.)
+Back in the heat of the economic crunch in 2009, a publisher wrote to tell me they did not have the money to pay an “on signing” payment.
+They had been hit by huge returns, and the banks were not extending credit back then.
+(Read this blog post about returns and their negative effect on the economics of publishing.)
 The author and I appreciated being told and the humble way in which the news was given.
-The money did arrive within 30 days, tardy but it was all there.
-Fortunately that was a temporary thing and has not happened again.
+The money did arrive within 30 days, tardy, but it was all there.
+Fortunately, that was a temporary thing and has not happened again.